Regd.No.: 126198/071/072

 Day 3 : Fly to Bhadrapur 240m and drive to Ilam 1,460 m – 04 hrs.

-As per the flight time transfer to Kathmandu domestic airport for the scenic flight to Bhadrapur, one of the most amazing experiences, with parallel views of mountain range, starting from Langtang, Jugal, Gaurishanker, Everest, Makalu to Kanchenjunga range of mountains on this 45-minute flight, on reaching at Bhadrapur which is located on the south east Gangetic plain of Nepal near the border of India.
+As per the flight time transfer to Kathmandu domestic airport for the scenic flight to Bhadrapur, one of the most amazing experiences, with parallel views of a mountain range, starting from Langtang, Jugal, Gaurishanker, Everest, Makalu to Kanchenjunga range of mountains on this 45-minute flight, on reaching Bhadrapur which is located on the southeast Gangetic plain of Nepal near the border of India.
 Here our staffs will receive for an interesting drive to a nice mid hill’s town at Ilam bazaar.

 Food